FlowFuse/website/src/handbook/company/security/human-resources.md

 ### Management Responsibilities

-Management shall be responsible for ensuring that information security policies and procedures are reviewed annually, distributed and available, and that employees and contractors abide by those policies and procedures for the duration of their employment or engagement.
+Each policy owner shall be responsible for ensuring that information security policies and procedures are reviewed annually, available in the company handbook, and that employees and contractors abide by those policies and procedures for the duration of their employment or engagement.

+The primary source for the policies is the [company handbook](../security/index.md).
+The review status of each policy is tracked in [Vanta](https://app.vanta.com).

-Annual policy review shall include a review of any linked or referenced procedures, standards or guidelines.
+Annual policy reviews shall include a review of any linked or referenced procedures, standards or guidelines.

-Management shall ensure that information security responsibilities are communicated to individuals, through written job descriptions, policies or some other documented method which is accurately updated and maintained.
+PeopleOps shall ensure that information security responsibilities are communicated to individuals, through written job descriptions, policies or some other documented method which is accurately updated and maintained.